-Bean Slicers are tools designed to French-slice green and runner beans.
-They allow fast, efficient transformation of beans into thin, uniformly-cut pieces, which is important for quality, safe home canning.
+Bean slicers are tools designed to French-slice green and runner beans.
+They allow fast, efficient transformation of beans into thin, uniformly-cut pieces.

-Most serious home canners, though, have always preferred the hand-cranked ones.
+Many people, though, have always preferred the hand-cranked ones.
 You feed beans into a hopper while turning the hand crank.
 Good models can handle several beans at once.
 Some are designed to take the strings off the beans at the same time.
 Older ones clamp on the side of the table.
-Spong was one of the big manufacturers in North America of these.
+Spong and Co. was one of the big manufacturers of these.
 Some new models use rubber suction cups instead.

 While the hand-held ones can produce long, clean slices, the hand-cranked models do tend to yield a more shredded product.